raenAnand/barcodeScanner/README.md

-QR Code Generator And Scanner
+QR Code Generator And Scanner.